COVID-19 Update: February 25, 2021

 Per City of Long Beach COVID-19 Restrictions, the Long Beach Museum of Art Sculpture Garden and Claire’s at the Museum Restaurant are temporarily closed, effective today.
-The Long Beach Museum of Art and LBMA Downtown indoor galleries remain temporarily closed to the public, effective this Thursday, March 19.
+The Long Beach Museum of Art and LBMA Downtown indoor galleries remain temporarily closed to the public.
 The closure is a proactive measure to protect the health of the Museum’s visitors, staff, volunteers, and neighbors in response to the coronavirus (COVID-19).
 We will continue to provide inspiring creative content online, so please continue to stay in touch and follow along on Facebook, Instagram and Twitter.
 LBMA will continue to work with the city of Long Beach to monitor the situation and will notify you immediately with any updates.
 Stay up to date by subscribing to the newsletter and following LBMA on Facebook, Instagram and Twitter.